-As at March 31, 2012, \$25,000 option payments from Tunxsten were deducted from the Property and the remaining balance of \$25,000 is recorded to deferred revenue.
-The LOI is currently subject to regulatory approval.
+As at June 30, 2012, \$25,000 option payments from Tunxsten were deducted from the Property and the remaining balance of \$25,000 is recorded to deferred revenue.

 c) Stephens Lake Property, Manitoba, Canada

 The Company is in a joint venture with ValGold Resources Ltd. and Cream Minerals Ltd. (the "Companies").
 The Companies have 75% of the Trout Claim Group, which are internal to the claims forming the Stephens Lake Property.
 The Company has written off all exploration and carrying costs on the property to a nominal carrying value of \$1, as it has no exploration programs planned.